motorcycle 101 guides

 6. South Carolina Lane Splitting Laws

-Lane splitting is explicitly stated as being an illegal practice in South Carolina.
-The dangers of squeezing between larger vehicles, riding in their blind spots, and increasing the risk of collision outweigh the benefit of bypassing heavy traffic to get somewhere faster.
-Motorcyclists are forbidden from doing the following in South Carolina:
+Lane splitting is not legally permitted in South Carolina.
+The dangers of squeezing between larger vehicles, riding in their blind spots, and increasing the risk of collision outweigh the benefit of bypassing heavy traffic to get someplace faster.
+Motorcyclists are forbidden from doing any of the following in South Carolina:

 • Riding on top of the dividing lines between lanes